Harini-1021/R-Projects/README.md

 From business perspective, it helps to distribute vehicles  based on travel type patterns.
 Identify which packages are prone to cancellations and necessary steps can be implemented for those packages.
 3.Impact of digital bookings
 Booking platform insights gives an idea of how customer likes to book a ride and by developing online platform specific strategies the number of cancellations can be reduced.
-4. Clustering the customers by their behavior patterns For businesses customer behavior is the most imperative thing for smooth operational efficiency.
-By grouping customers into segments based on their characteristics, better allocation of resources can be achieved and can potentially contribute to why rides were getting cancelled.

 **Exploratory Data Analysis**